 Your content calendar can also include the social media posts associated with sharing your content.
 With lots of options to schedule social media posts in advance, you can even have a bank of posts ready to go.

-It’s great to be prepared and that’s what a content calendar is all about; just remember that it also pays to be agile and responsive.
-If something crops up that wasn’t in the original content calendar, there’s no law to say that you can’t create some content around it.
+It’s great to be prepared, and that’s what a content calendar is all about.
+Just remember that it also pays to be agile and responsive.
+If something crops up that wasn’t in the original content calendar, there’s no law to say that you can’t create new content around it.

-Putting a shape on your content marketing allows you to see it in the big picture of your digital marketing strategy.
-If you need advice on your digital marketing strategy, contact our team to discuss how we can help.
+Putting a shape on your content marketing allows you to see the bigger picture of your strategy.
+If you need advice on your digital marketing strategy, contact our team to explore how we can help.